gartempe/MacOS-Thinkpad-Yoga-12/README.md

 2. Fine tune font smoothing

+To read the actual setting:
 ```
 defaults read NSGlobalDomain AppleFontSmoothing
 ```

-You can set it to 1, 2, 3 or 4
+You can set it to 1, 2, 3 or 4.
+I've used 3 on mine.
 ```
 defaults write NSGlobalDomain AppleFontSmoothing -int 3
 ```
+You'll need to either reboot your laptop or close the session an log on again, in order to see any change.

 -----------